 When it comes to Hypoglycemia the symptoms of the Mild and Moderate stages tend to overlap.
 Only the numbers really tell which stage you are in.

-In the mild stage, blood sugar levels are less than 3.8 but more than 2.9, in the moderate stage levels are below 2.9 and in the severe stage, the person is unable to treat themself due to physical or mental changes.
+The person is unable to treat themself due to physical or mental changes.
 They may even be unconscious.

 The initial symptoms for mild to moderate hypoglycemia can include: